What To Do If You Were Injured In A Fall

 Why Did You Fall?

 In any fall situation the issue of why you fell will be front and centre.
-To help explain why you fell, it is important to, wherever possible, take photos/video of the location of your fall right after it happens.
+To help explain why you fell, it is important to, wherever possible, take photos/videos of the location of your fall right after it happens.
 Since we all carry cell phones these days, we strongly suggest that you take photographs and videos documenting your fall and the circumstances leading up to it.
 This proof will be instrumental when explaining why you fell and will help a personal injury lawyer evaluate whether or not anyone is legally responsible for causing or contributing to your fall.

 Quickly Record Your Memory Of The Fall